tiny-dancer/notes/delivering-value.md

 ##### Why It Matters

 Proper feature management enables a code base to always be ready for a production deployment.
+The ability to accomplish this greatly simplifies the amount of process and time required to manage work in progress, allowing all changes to be treated to same regardless of urgency and timelines.

+--> Branching strategies

 ##### Everything as Code